crafttheweb/thelastpickle/_posts/2016-03-04-introductiont-to-the-apache-cassandra-3-storage-engine.md

 ## Range Tombstones

 Range Tombstone are used to record deletions that are removing more than a single Cell.
 For example when a `list<>` Column is overwritten all of the previous contents must be "deleted".
-My treatment of them here is somewhat superficial, I will not be explaining how they come into being and why just how they are committed to disk.
+My treatment of them here is somewhat superficial, I will only be explaining how they are committed to disk.

 The [RangeTombstoneMarker](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/rows/RangeTombstoneMarker.java) is serialized by one of the  [UlfilteredSerializer.serialize()](https://github.com/apache/cassandra/blob/cassandra-3.0/src/java/org/apache/cassandra/db/rows/UnfilteredSerializer.java#L200) overloads.